nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Description
 ![UserInterface Class Diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/AY2122S2-CS2113T-T09-4/tp/master/docs/diagrams/UserInterface.puml)

+The main method in UserInterface is the run() method.
+This would choose what which Parser to send the user's input to based on the 1st word of the user's input.
+Below are the steps taken:

-After receiving user input, the first part of the command will be used to determine what is the command type of the input.
+1. After receiving user input, the first part of the command will be used to determine what is the command type of the input.
-Then, it will pass the command to one of the command parsers.
+2. It will pass the command to the corresponding command parser.
-After executing the commannd, user will be asked to input another command until the program is terminated.
+3. After executing the commannd, user will be asked to input another command until the program is terminated.
-If the user input `bye`, no other command will be taken and the program will be terminated.
+4. This will continue until the user inputs `bye`, no other command will be taken and the program will be terminated.

 ### Command Parser
 #### Description